 If you’ve thrown yourself into content marketing in the hope of building your brand and generating more sales and it’s just not working:

-I’ve created an amazing desk planner - the 2019 Media Diary - that will take all the pain out of content planning.
+I’ve created an amazing desk planner - the 2020 Social Media Diary & Planner - that will take all the pain out of content planning.
 It’s an A4 desk diary designed specifically to help you create 52 weeks of content and save you a ton of time.
 With planners, templates and hundreds of awareness dates, you’ll never be stuck for content ideas again.

 Let’s look at exactly why creating a content calendar is vital for your business.